 Related: Full Schedules for the FA Cup and League Cup

 How to Watch English Football League in the U.S.

 Tiers two through four of the English football pyramid of leagues offer some really entertaining soccer, and it’s a shame we Americans can’t see it on regular television.
 Here again, ESPN+ comes through, with several Championship (tier 2) games each week.
 And in weeks when there’s an international break and, therefore, no games in the Championship, ESPN+ often has a League One game, generally on Friday nights.

 There is also iFollow, a streaming service for almost all the clubs in the Football League.
-If there is a particular club you want to follow, you can subscribe for the whole season and see any game that club plays that isn’t on American television (i.e. not on ESPN+).
-Check your favorite club’s website to see if they are signed up with iFollow or perhaps offer their own streaming service.
+If there is a particular club you want to follow, you can subscribe for the whole season and see any game that club plays that isn’t on U.S. television (i.e. not on ESPN+).
+Check your favorite club’s website to see if they are registered with iFollow or perhaps offer their own streaming service.

 Watch UEFA Nations League Soccer in America